 You’ve brought home your new mattress, expecting a magical first night of pain-free sleep.
 While that can happen, it’s more common for your body to need time to adapt.
 If you’ve been sleeping on an old, unsupportive mattress, your muscles have been overcompensating for a long time.
 It can take a few weeks for them to relax and adjust to a new mattress that provides proper alignment.
 So, don't be discouraged if it doesn't feel perfect right away.
 Give yourself about 30 days to settle in before deciding if it’s the right fit.

-Giving Your New Mattress a Fair Shot: The Adjustment Period
+Why Your New Mattress Needs a Break-In Period

 Bringing home a new mattress is exciting, and it’s easy to expect instant, magical relief from the very first night.
 But just like a new pair of shoes, your